THANKS FOR HELPING! PLEASE SEND A LETTER TO THE EDITOR

 Three sample letters:

 The announcement by the Biden administration to protect diverse landscapes across Alaska is significant and comes at a crucial time.
-This region is home to immense cultural and biological richness and includes iconic areas like the Arctic National Wildlife Refuge and the Reserve.
+This region is home to immense cultural and biological richness.
 America’s Arctic presents an unparalleled opportunity to protect public lands on an unprecedented scale, prevent climate change, and prioritize the biodiversity that sustains Indigenous communities.

-The administration's commitment to canceling oil and gas leases in the Coastal Plain of the Arctic Refuge that were issued in violation of the law during the previous administration's leasing program is an important step.
-Additionally, the increased protections for over 13 million acres in the Reserve represent substantial progress towards the administration's goal of protecting 30 percent of the nation's lands and waters by 2030, which is crucial for addressing climate change and safeguarding biodiversity.
+The administration's commitment to increased protections for over 13 million acres in the Reserve represent substantial progress towards the administration's goal of protecting 30 percent of the nation's lands and waters by 2030, which is crucial for addressing climate change and safeguarding biodiversity.

 The Western Arctic includes extraordinary wildlife habitat and rich waterways, nourishing many communities, along with hundreds of thousands of animals like polar bears, bowhead whales, and herds of caribou.
 Birds from all four North American flyways and several international flyways, even shorebirds from as far away as Hawaii and New Zealand, migrate to the Reserve every year to raise their young.
-These diverse ecosystems, teaming with wildlife, show us the thriving, intact environment that existed before our world was facing the existential threat of climate change.
+These diverse ecosystems, teaming with wildlife, show us the thriving, richness present in large intact environments.

 Additional background and talking points: